-The alternative is to have some money in Roth IRAs, where the income tax has been prepaid.
+The alternative is to have some money in Roth IRAs, with the possibility of tax-free payouts.
 This can create greater flexibility and control of the tax effects of a retirement income stream.
-Also Roth IRAs are exempt from required minimum distributions during the owner’s life.
+Also, Roth IRAs are exempt from required minimum distributions during the owner’s life.

 Have you set up several IRAs over the years at different financial institutions?
 Are you swamped by statements for the many accounts?